 |??-1952||Joseph D. Teiden, M.D.
 (SL CGC)|

-For over half a century, the Division of Child and Adolescent Psychiatry of Mount Sinai St. Luke's Roosevelt, a University Hospital of Columbia University’s College of Physicians and Surgeons, has been an integral part of the Department of Psychiatry.
+For over half a century, the Division of Child and Adolescent Psychiatry of Mount Sinai St. Luke's Roosevelt, has been an integral part of the Department of Psychiatry.
 Beginning in the late 1940’s, before Child and Adolescent Psychiatry was even a recognized field, St. Luke's (SL) and Roosevelt (RH) Hospitals were providing care to children and their families afflicted by mental illness.
 Initially, service was delivered through the Department of Pediatrics (under the Chairman, Edmund N. Joyner, III, M.D.) at RH.
 At SL, the Division got its’ start as the Child Guidance Clinic.

-In 1947, Mount Sinai St. Luke's began its’ affiliation with Columbia University College of Physicians and Surgeons.
+In 1947, Mount Sinai St. Luke's began its’ affiliation with Icahn School of Medicine at Mount Sinai.
 RH has always been closely affiliated with Columbia, and for a time in the early 1900’s, Columbia and RH almost merged.

 Mount Sinai Roosevelt was founded in 1869 under the will of James Henry Roosevelt (1800-1863), uncle to President Teddy Roosevelt.
 The hospital officially opened November 2, 1871.
 In 1898, the hospital opened the Bliss Ward for Sick Children.
 In 1953, the new Tower Building opened.
 Pediatrics occupied the 8th floor, and the newly created Psychiatry Service was on the 9th floor.

 Beginning in the late 1950’s, there was a residency in Child Psychiatry at SL.
 The American Medical Association’s Council on Medical Education and Hospitals initially accredited this program in 1963.
 The program was last site visited in October of 2009 with continued full accreditation for five years (until 2014).